top of page

 Public Artworks commissions sculptural

-piece for new Airport Terminal
+piece for Airport Terminal

 “As I have been transplanted from one rural Pennsylvania community to another, the natural environment has always played a large part in the development of my artistic expression.
 My childhood and teenage years were spent interacting with the pristine mountainscapes of the Laurel Highlands counterpointed by the burgeoning industrial complexes of post-WWII Pittsburgh and steel mills of Johnstown.”